rei/rei-cedar-docs/docs/patterns/form-validation/Readme.md

 - Only require fields that are absolutely needed
 - Required fields use an asterisks to indicate that the field is required.
+- Optional fields within a form where the bulk of elements are required should append the (Optional) text to their label
-- Don't use color alone to convey required fields
+- Don't use color alone to convey required or non required fields

 Using an asterisks, to the right of the input labels is a widely-adopted method notifying users that a form control is required.